iyzhang/www/_posts/2025-03-04-uw-harassment.md

 activities.
 The Allen School is now finally working on sexual harassment training and a code of conduct.

+> Edited to add: I've posted [a perspective from one of the women ](uw-women-statement.txt) on my involvement.

 ### My Experience

 I became involved in the situation around the time of OSDI 2024